-What can you expect when exploring Peru’s iconic Machu Picchu in one day?
+What can you expect when exploring Peru’s iconic and mesmerising Machu Picchu in one day?

-Situated in southern Peru’s Eastern Cordillera and perched high on a 2,430-metre mountain ridge, Machu Picchu commands spectacular vistas over the Sacred Valley and surrounding mountains.
+Situated in southern Peru’s Eastern Cordillera and perched high on a 2,430-metre mountain ridge, Machu Picchu commands spectacular vistas.
+Not only over the Sacred Valley but also the surrounding majestic mountains.

 Getting to Machu Picchu

-If you haven’t already booked a tour in your country, then most travellers arrive in Cusco to book a trek or tour from this city.
-Typically, it’s the Classic Inca Trail trek, which lasts from one day to three days.
+If you haven’t already booked a tour in your country, then at the time of writing (September 2011), most travellers arrived in Cusco to book a trek or tour from this city.
+Typically, booking is for the Classic Inca Trail trek, which lasts from one day to three days.